slicervm/docs.slicervm.com/docs/reference/vfio.md

 0000:0c:00.0 0300     10de     2204     VGA compatible controller: NVIDIA Cor...
 29           29           vfio-pci
 0000:0c:00.1 0403     10de     1aef     Audio device: NVIDIA Corporation GA10...
 29           29           vfio-pci
 ```

-If you see an error such as `Warning: Could not get VFIO information: no vfio device found` then your system may not be compatible with VFIO.
-Ensure that your CPU and motherboard support IOMMU and that it is enabled in the BIOS/UEFI settings.
-Also double-check your bootloader i.e. Grub configuration for the command line that's passed to the Linux Kernel.

 ## Bind a device to VFIO